 Children will be taught how to form letters correctly during phonics.
 Teachers will model how to form letters in the correct direction, starting and finishing in the correct place.
-Ditties to help children remember formation can be learnt.
+Ditties to help children remember formation will be sued when practicing the letter formation - see appendix.